toast-success

 Pangsang Kharka to Borang (2,100m)

-Today's 6-7 hour trek involves a substantial descent from the alpine elevations of Pangsang Kharka to the mid-hill village of Borang.
-The trail winds down through rhododendron forests that bloom spectacularly in spring, with changing vegetation marking your descent through multiple climate zones.
-As you approach Borang, terraced agricultural fields become prominent, showcasing the farming lifestyle that sustains these mountain communities.
-Borang village offers your first encounter with the Gurung culture on this trek, with traditional round houses and friendly locals known for their hospitality.
-Accommodation: Community lodge or homestay in Borang.
+Today's trek involves a substantial descent from alpine elevations to the mid-hill village of Borang.
+The trail winds down through rhododendron forests that bloom spectacularly in spring.
+Borang offers your first encounter with Gurung culture, featuring traditional round houses and renowned hospitality.

 Day 7